 One of the most important rules about investing and copying is to trust your copy and don’t change your mind every 2 weeks.
-If you believe in someone to manage your money, you should set up clear guidelines for yourself, such as what is your risk appetite, how often you check your copy portfolio etc.
+If you believe in someone to manage your money, you should set up clear guidelines for yourself, such as what is your risk appetite, how often you check your smart portfolio etc.

 Enter Karl Hunter – AKA @HedgeHappy

 This is what he is saying about himself: “I trade a long term strategy.
 I trade with low leverage X1-X5 and I pursue modest safe gains as the market allows.
 I do not chase profits.
 The objective is to acquire positions during risk averse market phases and then take profits during subsequent rallies.
 This can mean building up multiple sets of trades on the traded instruments as they move into the zones I have established.
 Recommended copy $500+, copy open trades and set CSL 95%”